Applying For a Marriage License

 - Both applicants must be currently unmarried.

-- Both applicants must be at least 18 years of age or can meet the age requirements, as listed below.
+- Both parties must be at least 18 years of age or can meet the age requirements.

-- The applicants cannot be nearer of kin to each other than second cousins, whole or half blood.
+- The parties are not nearer of kin to each other than second cousins, whole or half blood.

-- A marriage between two persons that is valid in another jurisdiction is valid in this state if the marriage is not prohibited by Washington State law.
+A marriage between two persons that is valid in another jurisdiction is valid in Washington State if the marriage is not prohibited by Washington State law

-Applicants must be 18 years of age or older, unless they meet the requirements below.
+- Applicants must be 18 years of age or older, unless they satisfy the requirements for underage applicants listed below.

-- Seventeen-year-old parties can only apply if one of the following conditions is met:
+- Seventeen-year-old parties can apply if one of the following conditions is met:

-- A parent or the legal guardian submits a notarized statement of consent (the form can be obtained at any of our marriage license locations).
-OR
+- A parent or legal guardian submits a notarized statement of consent (available at any marriage licensing location).

 - The applicant is legally emancipated and takes the court-certified copy of the emancipation document with them to apply.